 Evers suggested that the people who did not experience pain relief from migraines of headaches during their sexual activity did not release as large amounts of endorphins as those who did experience pain relief.
 According to rheumatologist Dr. Harris McIlwain, people who suffer from chronic pain have immune systems that are simply not functioning at full capacity – therefore, alleviating pain (through orgasm, as an example) can help boost the immune system.

 Orgasms can also promote relaxation and make it easier to fall asleep.
 Serotonin, oxytocin, and norepinephrine are all hormones that are released during sexual arousal and orgasm, and all three are known for counteracting stress hormones and promoting relaxation, which makes it much easier for you to fall asleep.

 There are several studies showing that serotonin and norepinephrine help our body cycle through REM and deep non-REM sleeping cycles.
 During these sleep cycles, the immune system releases proteins called cytokines, which target infection and inflammation.
 This is a critical part of our immune response.
 Cytokines are both produced and released throughout our bodies while we sleep, which proves the importance of a good sleep schedule to a healthy immune system.

-Masturbation promotes a high-functioning immune system; a healthy immune system prevents cold and flu.
+Masturbation promotes a high-functioning immune system

 The immune system is a balanced network of cells and organs that work together to defend you against infections and diseases by stopped threats like bacteria and viruses from entering your system.
 While there are many things we need to do to keep our immune systems functioning at optimal levels, masturbation (or other means of achieving orgasm) has proven to have positive effects on the immune system as a whole.